thelink2012/modloader/README.md

 ### Installing Modifications

 To install your modifications will probably just need to extract the modifications content into a new folder inside *modloader/* directory
+For details, check each text file at the source directory `doc/plugins` or, if installed, in the directory `modloader/.data/plugins`

-**Mod Loader is still in development**
+**Mod Loader is still under development**

 ### License

 The source code is licensed under GNU GPL v3, giving you the freedom to modify, create derivated works and more.
-See the LICENSE file for more details.
+See the LICENSE file for details.

 - - -
 Grand Theft Auto and all related trademarks are © Rockstar North 1997-2013.